 The Central Credit Register is a national database that, on request provides:

 - a borrower with an individual credit report detailing their credit agreements;

 - a lender with comprehensive information to help with credit assessments; and

 - the Central Bank with better insights into national trends in the provision of credit.

 The Central Credit Register also supports the Central Bank’s obligations and functions, including consumer protection, supervising the financial sector and ensuring financial stability.

-Every month since 30 June 2017 lenders including banks, credit unions, and any other lender that provides consumer loans for €500 or more, must submit personal and credit information on those loans to the Central Credit Register.
+Since 30 June 2017 lenders including banks, credit unions, and any other lender that provides consumer loans for €500 or more, have submitted personal and credit information on those loans to the Central Credit Register every month.
 The Central Credit Register started with credit cards, mortgages, overdrafts, and personal loans.

-Every month from 31 March 2018 licensed moneylenders and local authorities must submit information to the Central Credit Register.
-Business loans are also included from this time.
-Other types of loans such as Hire Purchase and Personal Contract Plans (PCP) will be added in the future.
+Since 31 March 2018 licensed moneylenders and local authorities have submitted information to the Central Credit Register every month.
+Business loans have also been included from this time.
+Other types of loans such as Hire Purchase and Personal Contract Plans (PCP) will be added from 30 June 2019.
 Find more information on what is included on the Central Credit Register.

 Lenders must request your credit report of you have applied for a loan of €2,000 or more.
 Lenders may request a credit report if the amount applied for is less than €2,000.

 A lender may obtain your credit report if: